-Applicants must state at the end of the LOI: “We assert that (your organization’s name), the applicant, meets GKV Foundation’s Minimum Requirements as stated in the GKV website.”
-This statement asserts the following (and it’s 19 words are not part of the 300-word maximum LOI length):
+Applicants must state at the end of the LOI: “We assert that (insert your organization’s EIN), the applicant, meets GKV Foundation’s Minimum Requirements as stated in the GKV website.”
+This statement asserts the following (and its 19 words are not part of the 300-word maximum LOI length):

 - The applicant is a certified 501(c)(3) with a board in full compliance with the IRS;